 Since 2011 Light Up Hope has been providing hope to orphaned and impoverished children and young adults in Kenya

-EMPOWERMENT PHILOSOPHY : We believe in empowering Kenyan leadership in our organization.
-We acknowledge Kenyans know best the cultural, political and environmental background of their own country, and we believe they know the best solution to providing improvement in the lives of their community.
-We act as a partner who provides additional ideas, support and resources to refine Kenyan identified solutions to Kenyan identified problems.
+We believe in empowering local leadership in our organization.
+We acknowledge Kenyans know best the cultural, political and environmental background of their own country, and we believe they know the best solution to providing improvement in the lives of their children.
+We act in partnership with our Kenyan leadership to provide additional ideas, support and resources to refine Kenyan identified solutions to Kenyan identified problems.

 Join us in lighting a path out of poverty!
 What Empowerment Means to Me by Lewis